Dreaming Now!

-Dreaming Now! is the fifty-sixth single by Japanese singer-songwriter Kumi Koda and was released on November 13, 2013.
+Dreaming Now! is the fifty-sixth single by Japanese singer-songwriter Koda Kumi and was released on November 13, 2013.
 It charted at No. 5 on Oricon, took No. 9 for the weekly ranking and charted for four weeks.

 The song was written by Kumi in honor of Japan's part in the "2013 Volleyball World Grand Champion Cup" for men and women, both of which were held in Japan.

 The single contained one b-side, "XXX."

 Background information

-Dreaming Now! is pop/R&B singer-songwriter Kumi Koda's fifty-sixth single under the Avex sub-label Rhythm Zone.
+Dreaming Now! is pop/R&B singer-songwriter Koda Kumi's fifty-sixth single under the Avex sub-label Rhythm Zone.
 It was released on the artist's 31st birthday on November 13.
 The single debuted at No. 5 and peaked at No. 4 on the Oricon Singles Charts, remaining on the charts for one month.
 During its four-week run, the single shifted 25,953 units.
 The single was of a limited release made to honor Japan's part in the "2013 Volleyball World Champion Cup" for men and women.

 The single was released in three editions, with each edition carrying different lives for the third track.
 Standard CD and CD+DVD editions held "XXX" and a live version of "Ai no Uta" to couple the a-side; fan club editions replaced the live of "Ai no Uta" with a live version of "All for you"; on the Hibiya Yagai Anniversary Edition, a live version of "LALALALALA" was used for track three.